abelleCH/Data_processing/data-engineering/tp-docker-kafka/README.md

 * try the default config
 * what does the `--from-beginning` config do ?
 What happens when you do not use `--from-beginning` and instead the config `--group` such as --group?

 When using the --group option instead of --from-beginning, it signifies that you're consuming messages as part of a consumer group.
-Kafka maintains the offset for each consumer group, so if you restart a consumer within the same group without specifying --from-beginning, it will resume from where it left off.
+Kafka maintains the offset for each consumer group, so if you restart a consumer within the same group without specifying --from-beginning, it will resume from where it left off. if we don't belong to a group, it creates on by default

 * Keep reading the message in your terminal and using Conduktor, can you notice something in the **Consumers tab** ?